 “I think that Battle of Alberta has kind of rubbed on me after all these years.”
 Bowman said.
 “It’s something about losing to Calgary; we kind of gave it to them.
 We had too many penalties, just missed oppourtunities so it was a tough way to go on a bye.
 I think for me, my first two days I was kind of sulking.
 I really didn’t want to be on the bye week but I had to flush it.”

 With the first real disappointment of the season behind them, the Eskimos returned to work last Friday and Saturday to get the kinks out.
 Much of the emphasis was on cardio, strength, and getting the football legs back after a week off.

 The Eskimos practiced at Clarke Field which is beside Commonwealth Stadium, their usual practice facility.
 In fact the team will be without the luxuries of Commonwealth Stadium for the next couple of weeks as the FIFA U-20 Women’s World Cup is in Edmonton.

 That means the Eskimos will take part in a football rarity.
+A road trip.

 Two games away from home starting this Friday night in Montreal against the Alouettes and a week later against the expansion Ottawa REDBLACKS.

 It’s not unusual for team to be away from home for two days, the Riders are in the same situation this week having played in Ottawa last week and Winnipeg this week.

 A road trip in football might not seem like a big deal to an outside observer.
 However an away game in football usually involves a one to two night stay in the road city and then the team is back home in their beds following a game.
 This time around, the Eskimos will get to Montreal on Thursday; play the Alouettes on Friday and then bus to Ottawa.
 The team will have two days off and then will practice at a football facility in nearby Gatineau, Quebec starting on Monday.